 - Thinly slice the potato, if you are using one, and lay the slices out on your serving plate.

-- Thinly slice the rest of the octopus legs, and lay them over the potato slices or directly on your serving plate.
+- Separate the octopus legs, and thinly slice them.
+Position them over the potato slices or directly on your serving plate.

 - Drizzle the octopus with a high quality extra virgin olive oil.